cgythm/fuzzy-octo-tribble/stuff/colorshifting/README.md

             //when we invoke unpause, we are asking unpause to execute
-            //block when it isn't paused.
+            //something else when it isn't paused.
             //so depending on the conditions as to whether we are in a paused state
-            //or not, unpause will execute the follwing code whenever it becomes unpaused unpause(function () {
+            //or not, unpause will only then execute the follwing code whenever it becomes unpaused unpause(function () {
                 //self is our continuation
-                //we invoke self whenever timeout calls us back. setTimeout(self, 1000);
+                //we invoke self whenever timeout invokes self. setTimeout(self, 1000);
             });